BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 ]
 ```

 Once the expression has been evaluated, its result is returned in an envelope with `response(SCID)` as the subject.
 The response SCID must match the request SCID.
-The returned envelope contains must contain an assertion with the predicate `result` and the object being the result of the evaluation, which can be an Error as described above.
+The returned envelope contains must contain an assertion with the predicate `result` and the object being the result of the evaluation, which may be an Error as described above.

 ```
 response(SCID) [